cargo-public-api/cargo-public-api/README.md

 cargo public-api --diff-git-checkouts origin/main your-current-branch
 ```

-which will print the the diff of your public API changes compared to `origin/main`.
+which will print the diff of your public API changes compared to `origin/main`.

 ### As a CI Check